Pattinathar (1962 film): Plot

-The movie starts with a dream by a pious couple, where Lord Shiva appeared and told them that they would find a baby boy at a certain spot.
-They were to take that baby to Poompugaar (Kaveripoom pattinam) and hand over the baby boy to Thiruvengadar, also called Pattinatthar, (played by T. M. Soundararajan) and he would give gold equal to the weight of the baby to the pious couple.
-The saintly devotees found the baby and took him to Pattinatthar and his wife Sivakalai (Gemini K. Chandra).
-A similar dream had also appeared to Pattinatthar and his wife; who then adopted the child and gave the pious couple wealth, as told in their dream.
-They name the child Marudhavaanan, the divine child grows up and follows in his father's footsteps.
+A pious man Sivasarmar, who was down on his luck, had a dream in which Lord Shiva appeared to tell him about the location of an unattended baby boy.
+Sivasarmar and his wife were to take that baby to Poompugaar (Kaveripoom pattinam) and offer this baby boy to Thiruvengadar, also called Pattinatthar, (played by T. M. Soundararajan) and receive gold equal to the weight of the baby.
+The couple then carried the baby to Pattinatthar and his wife Sivakalai (Gemini K. Chandra).
+Pattinathar also had a similar dream about the baby boy; they then adopted the child and named him Marudhavaanan.

-Once, the father Pattinatthar sent his adopted son Marudhavaanan on a ship with Merchantile goods for overseas trading.
+Once, the father Pattinatthar sent his adopted son Marudhavaanan on a ship for overseas trading.
 When the son came back, there was a severe storm and he arrived safely at home.
 Marudhavaanan's merchant friends from his business trip meet his father & say that they had lost all their goods in the storm at sea, but Marudhavaanan had only brought back sacks full of paddy husks and cow dung cakes.
 Then Marudhavaanan gives his father just a small box containing three cow dung cakes and palm leaf documents which are loan promissory notes from his friends.
 The angered father throws the cow dung cakes out, and to his surprise sees there are gold coins and precious gems like diamonds & pearls in them.
 Thiruvengadar hurries home to see his son.

 But Marudhavaanan was not at home and Sivakalai gives Thiruvengadar a very small box, which the son Marudhavaanan had given her, to be handed over to his father, before the son had disappeared.
 Inside the box, Thiruvengadar sees a palm-leaf manuscript and a needle without an eyelet.
 On the script were the following words (in English for understanding):

 "Not even an eyeless needle will accompany you in the final journey of life."

 Then Pattinathar realised the philosophy and wisdom of the words and renounced everything, his wife, his wealth, kith, kin and with only a loincloth he left his home.
 He began singing many philosophical songs to enlighten people on the blissful state of renunciation.

 Thereafter, Thiruvengadar becomes and leads the life of a mendicant relying on alms.
 Meenakshi (S. D. Subbulakshmi), his sister feels that the dignity of her family will suffer by his conduct, and she decides to kill him by giving him poisoned Appam (Breakfast pancake).
 Discovering her plot through divine grace, he throws it on the roof of her house, which catches fire immediately.
 But the miraculous fire is extinguished by him when she begs his pardon and Pattinatthar forgives her & goes on his way.
 One night, feeling very hungry he peeps into a hut.
 The villagers mistake him for a thief and beat him.